sourcegraph/about/docs/terms-self-hosted.md

 15.3 **U.S. Government End Users**.
 The Software and Documentation were developed by private financing and constitute a "Commercial Item," as that term is defined at 48 C.F.R. § 2.101.
 The Software and Documentation consist of "Commercial Computer Software" and "Commercial Computer Software Documentation," as such terms are used in 48 C.F.R. § 12.212.
 Consistent with 48 C.F.R. § 12.212 and 48 C.F.R. §§ 227.7202-1 through 227.7202-4, all U.S. Government End Users acquire only those rights in the Software and the Documentation that are specifically provided by this Agreement.
 Consistent with 48 C.F.R. § 12.211, all U.S. Government End Users acquire only technical data and the rights in that data customarily as specifically provided in this Agreement.

 15.4 **Waiver**.
-Our failure to exercise or enforce any right or provision of the Agreement will not constitute a waiver of such right or provision.
-Any waiver of any provision of the Agreement will be effective only if in writing and signed by us.
+A party's failure to exercise or enforce any right or provision of the Agreement will not constitute a waiver of such right or provision.
+Any waiver of any provision of the Agreement will be effective only if in writing and signed by the waiving party.

 15.5 **Severability**.
 If any provision of the Agreement is held to be unlawful, void, or for any reason unenforceable, then that provision will be limited or eliminated from the Agreement to the minimum extent necessary and will not affect the validity and enforceability of any remaining provisions; except that in the event of unenforceability of the universal Class Action/Jury Trial Waiver, the entire arbitration agreement shall be unenforceable.